Dubai Financial Market PJSC

 Pressreleases, Reports and Disclosures for Dubai Financial Market PJSC

-The weekly summary for DFM Regulated Short Sell Transactions covers the period from January 26 to January 30, 2026.
-During this time, Emirates NBD PJSC had a short sell trade volume of 100,020 with a trade value of AED 3,084,617.50, while Parkin Company PJSC recorded a trade volume of 50 with a trade value of AED 305.00.
-For more details on Regulated Short Selling (RSS), refer to the DFM Market Rules and Operational Model documents available on their website.
-The announcement is also accessible on the DFM website.
-The document includes a disclaimer noting that the information is subject to change and that DFM is not liable for any losses incurred from using the data.
+The document provides a weekly summary of DFM Regulated Short Sell transactions for the period from February 9 to February 13, 2026.
+During this period, the short sell trade volume for Emirates NBD PJSC was 2,750 with a trade value of AED 95,987.50.
+Additional information about Regulated Short Selling can be found in the DFM Market Rules and related documentation on their website.
+The announcement is also available on the DFM website.
+A disclaimer notes that the information is subject to change and DFM is not liable for any losses incurred from using the data.